 - Before placing a child in the bath or getting into the tub yourself, test the water.

 - Fill the tub or sink by running cool water first and then adding hot water.
 Turn the hot water off first.
-Mix the water throughly and check the temperature by moving your hand, wrist, and forearm through the water.
+Mix the water thoroughly and check the temperature by moving your hand, wrist, and forearm through the water.
 The water should feel warm, not hot, to the touch.